-The voice and opinion you hear each week is that of Dana Sciandra, the host of ‘Stimulated Boredom’.
+The voice and opinion you hear each week are that of Dana Sciandra, the host, and owner of ‘Stimulated Boredom.’

-Impassioned, sarcastic, opinionated, tangential and often times goofy; Dana brings his unique perspective to whatever topic he decides to discuss.
-Whether it’s politics, history, science, social commentary and news…or video games, emerging technology, movies and music…listeners can rest assured that he has an opinion on all of it!
+Impassioned, sarcastic, opinionated, tangential and often goofy; Dana brings his unique perspective to every topic he writes about and discusses.
+Whether its politics, history, science, and current events; or gaming, gadgets, geek culture, comic books, and movies, listeners and readers can rest assured that he has an opinion to share on all of it!